wso2/docs-ei/en/streaming-integrator/docs/examples/performing-real-time-etl-with-mysql.md

     This log indicates that the current state of the Siddhi application is successfully persisted.
 Siddhi application state is persisted every minute, therefore you can see this log appearing every minute.

-    Next, you are going to insert two sweet productions into the `SweetProductionTable` and shutdown the SI server before state persistence happens (in other words, before above log appears).
+    Next, you are going to insert two sweet production runs into the `SweetProductionTable` and shutdown the SI server before state persistence happens (in other words, before above log appears).

     !!!tip
         It is better to start pushing messages immediately after the state persistence log appears, so that you have plenty of time to push messages and shutdown the server, until next log appears.